calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 {% include photoswipe.html images=page.huge-export class='shadow' %}

 Unfortunately, as cool as it is, ***a 3 gigabyte image isn't really all that practical.*** I was hoping that Apple's high-performance [Image I/O framework](https://developer.apple.com/documentation/imageio) would be able to convert the image from a BMP to a PNG (which would bring the file size down into more manageable territory).
 Unfortunately, Image I/O [still tries to load the entire image into memory before doing the conversion](https://twitter.com/calstephens98/status/1161501756205031425?s=20).
 That's the same barrier that made me try this on-disk-BMP nonsense in the first place, so it put a nail in the coffin on this experiment.
 If you have any ideas for a workaround, please [get in touch](/contact/)!
 For now, a measly 13,000 × 13,000 pixel option will have to do. *(That's the largest image buffer an iPhone X can reliable work with.
 Photo Map uses smaller buffer sizes on older devices.)*

+<h4>iPad.... and Mac??</h4>

+{% include photoswipe.html images=page.ipad %}

+Photo Map fully supports iPad, and looks awesome on the larger screen size.
+The bottom tray moves over to the left, leaving plenty of space for you to see your map.
+That's one feature that actually *wasn't* too difficult, because I just used a great library called [FloatingPanel](https://github.com/SCENEE/FloatingPanel).
+Good artists copy, great artists use existing open source implementations.

+I'm also really interested in bringing Photo Map to the Mac this fall.
+[Mac Catalyst](https://developer.apple.com/ipad-apps-for-mac/) looks really promising, and should make it a fairly easy process.
+I have a fair number of third-party libraries I would also have to port over, but I think it would be worth the effort!
+Maybe keep an eye out for a beta release in September 😉

+One problem is that, the more platforms an app supports, the more likely people are to expect it to sync their data across all of their devices.
+Right now, Photo Map doesn't offer any cloud syncing functionality.
+I feel like, for the Mac app experience to make sense, it would have to sync with the iPhone app.
+I *conveniently* have an unused iCloud Drive-based photo syncing system (that I built for [Window](/blog/announcing-window-3) but [never shipped](/blog/window-acquired)) lying around.
+So I'm thinking about it!

+<h4>Launch 🚀</h4>
+I've been working on Photo Map since April, and it's been in beta since July.
+I'm super pumped to see how the launch goes!
+Only time will tell, but I'm optimistic.
+Download it and [let me know what you think!](https://twitter.com/calstephens98)!

+<h3>Downloading Photo Map</h3>

+Photo Map is now available to download on the [**App Store**](https://apps.apple.com/us/app/photo-map-us-europe-more/id1472276407#?platform=iphone) for iPhone and iPad!

+{% include appstore.html link='https://apps.apple.com/us/app/photo-map-us-europe-more/id1472276407#?platform=iphone' %}